 - “In 2016, I will try at least five (or four, or ten – you pick the number) different flours.”
 This can mean wheat flour from different mills or new grains that you haven’t used before.
 Experimentation is fun, and might lead to great new finds!

 - “In 2016, I will learn to shape a decent baguette.”
-I originally picked the baguette because it was one I was struggling with (In 2015, I did practice quite a bit with the classic French bread and wrote about it in the year’s second issue), but go ahead and pick any bread shape you have trouble working with and get to work.
+I originally picked the baguette because it was one I was struggling with (In 2015, I did practice quite a bit with the classic French bread and wrote about it in issue 16), but go ahead and pick any bread shape you have trouble working with and get to work.
 Read instructions, watch some videos, maybe ask a friend who knows how to do it, and then practice until you make it.

 - “In 2016, I will be patient and let my doughs rest longer.”
 As Jukka Kotkanen told me when I interviewed him in the Spring 2014 issue, “waiting is the hardest part” in bread making.
 That’s so true.
 Almost always, my best results have been the breads that I forgot to bake when I planned to.
 So, at least for someone as impatient as I am, waiting a little longer is a good idea.
 Do analyze your baking, though: If your bread is always well proofed, don’t add any more time… Unless you do it by retarding the doughs in a cool temperature – which is always a good idea!

 - “In 2016, I will stop buying bread from the supermarket.”
 Make your own bread, occasionally buying a great loaf from a local craft bakery and you’ll never want to go back.